 Part scholarships – These can range from a small one-off payment the student can use towards their fees or a larger payment that is staggered to cover certain costs of going to university.

 GREAT Scholarships – These are joint scholarships between the UK government and certain UK institutions.
-They are open to undergraduate and postgraduate students from six countries (China, India, Indonesia, Thailand, Malaysia and Turkey) and may be limited to certain areas of study.
+They are open to undergraduate and postgraduate students from a number of countries including China, India, Indonesia, Thailand, Malaysia and Turkey amont others and may be limited to certain areas of study.

 Commonwealth Scholarships for Developing Commonwealth Countries – International students from developing countries in the Commonwealth can apply for this scholarship to undertake master's or PhD studies in the UK.